jfnavarro/st_viewer/README.md

     It can be built in different ways (we use Cygwin) :
     ###### CYGWIN
     - You can use the Cygwin based script called build_cygwin.sh to build it from the Cygwin terminal.
-    Make sure the script is configured to the paths of your Visual Studio, Qt, CMake and other libraries and that the architecture is set to the one in your          system (32 or 64)
+    Make sure the script is configured to the paths of your Visual Studio, Qt and and that the architecture is set to the one in your system (32 or 64)

     - Make a directory for the script to copy the build artifacts to.
 For example ‘st_bin’.

             mkdir st_bin

         (When the build has completed this directory will contain the application and it’s installer).

         Then in a Cygwin terminal, for a production build type: